recursivenomad/ki-lime-pi-pico/README.md

 ## Additional further reading:

-- A similar example of implementing 3 discrete components as one apparent symbol for a socketed device on the [KiCad forums][URL-KiCad-forums-cdwilson]
+- A similar example of implementing 3 discrete components as one apparent symbol for a socketed device on the [KiCad forums][URL-KiCad-Forums-cdwilson]

 &nbsp;